How Tall Was Henry VIII of England + His 6 Wives!

 - Catherine Parr (m.
 1543-1547), her height is debatable as she has been described as 5'4", but her coffin measured 5'10".
 Yet, given her general descriptions of average height, her real height was most likely closer to average than tall.

-So Henry had wives both short and tall, but one thing was for sure, he never looks short compared to any of them in artwork!
+So Henry had wives both short and tall, but one thing was for sure - he was considerably taller than all of them!

 After investigating Henry VIII's height I believe that he stood somewhere between 6'1"-6'2" tall, and will list his height at 6'1.5" 186.7 cm on this page.

 Heights Related to Henry VIII

 - King Henry VII, Predecessor 1485-1509, 6'1.5" (186.7 cm)